heatseeknyc/hardware/README.md

 **D0** = 2 _to set pin 0 as analog read_

 **IR** = e.g. 60000 _to sample every 60,000ms = 1 minute_

+### raspberry π

+listen for IO frames, which are of the form 0x7E....92

+and then we'll need to (manually) maintain a mapping of 64-bit sensor addresses to apartments